nlam1170/web-IRC-bot/README.md

 and the bot would return something like this
 `The weather in Houston is Clouds.
 The temperature is 94.8°F, with a high of 97.3°F, and a low of 91.7°F.`

-if we wanted to get weather information for New York City, New York, USA, we would type `weather new york city` and the bot would return something like this
+if we wanted to get weather information for New York City, New York, USA, we would type<br />
+`weather new york city`
+and the bot would return something like this<br />
 `The weather in New York is Clear.
 The temperature is 93.3°F, with a high of 96.3°F, and a low of 89.9°F.`

 If you wanted to get weather information using zipcode, you would type something like this.
 Not that only zipcodes in the USA are valid.